Page Kennedy

-Page Kennedy (born November 23, 1976) is an American actor and rapper.
-In television, he is known for portraying Radon Randell in the Spike sports comedy series, Blue Mountain State, and "U-Turn" in the Showtime series, Weeds.
+Page Kennedy (born Felton Eugene Kennedy II; November 23, 1976) is an American actor and rapper.
+In television, he is known for portraying Radon Randell in the Spike sports comedy series Blue Mountain State and "U-Turn" in the Showtime series Weeds.
 He has also appeared in film, with roles in S.W.A.T. and The Meg.
 Outside of acting, Kennedy is active on social media, best known for being a popular Viner.
-On March 10, 2017 he released his first full length rap album titled Torn Pages featuring Royce Da 5'9, Crooked I, Trick Trick and more.
+On March 10, 2017, he released his first full length rap album titled Torn Pages featuring Royce da 5'9", Crooked I, Trick Trick and more.

-Early life and family
+Early life and education

-Kennedy was born Felton Eugene Kennedy II in Detroit, but grew up in Los Angeles with his mother until he was six years of age.
+Felton Eugene Kennedy II was born in Detroit, but grew up in Los Angeles with his mother until he was six years of age.
 He then moved back to Detroit to reunite with his father, who died after ten years.

 Kennedy attended Western Michigan University (WMU), before transferring to the University of Delaware (UD), and majored in theatre and acting.
 Kennedy's father was a doctor and encouraged his son to study medicine, but Kennedy gained a passion for acting after being introduced to the works of William Shakespeare at WMU.
 Kennedy subsequently chose to attend UD after performing with high distinction at Western Michigan.

 Career

 Kennedy soon moved to Los Angeles and began to guest star on several shows including Six Feet Under, Blind Justice, Barbershop, Love, Inc., NYPD Blue, The Shield, Weeds and CSI: Crime Scene Investigation.

 In 2005, Kennedy won a recurring role on the popular ABC primetime soap opera, Desperate Housewives where he played Caleb Applewhite, a fugitive who was being held captive in his mother Betty's (Alfre Woodard) basement.
-However shortly after in November 2005, Kennedy was fired from Desperate Housewives as the result of an internal investigation by the studio; Kennedy himself claimed that Touchstone Television, the producers of the show, wanted to take a new direction with the character and bought out his contract.
+However shortly after in November 2005, Kennedy was fired from Desperate Housewives as the result of an internal investigation by the studio into an allegation of misconduct; Kennedy himself claimed that Touchstone Television, the producers of the show, wanted to take a new direction with the character and bought out his contract.
 He was replaced by NaShawn Kearse.

 Kennedy joined the cast of Showtime's hit series Weeds during its second and third season.
 He played "U-Turn", a drug-dealer and self-described "thug".

 Kennedy played Radon Randell, a quarterback starting over the main character, Alex Moran, in the Spike television series Blue Mountain State.
 Because Alex Moran does not want to start, he must keep Radon happy during the whole second season (the only season Radon was in).
 Radon's season ends in the championship game of his lone season when he aggravates a previous shoulder injury.
 Kennedy reprised his role in the 2016 feature-length film follow-up to the series.